menu

 Be warned: it is possible that more people than usual will be running Lava Spike, Wirewood Symbiote, and Tinder Wall in your next Legacy event!
 With all three veritable 'combo' decks requiring attention from sideboard slots, it's possible another type of combo like Ad Nauseum or Dredge could take the metagame by surprise thanks to the lessened attention.

 And that is the main problem facing control decks like Miracles right now: the threats are too varied.
 Not only do you have to worry about dying on turn one or two, but you also have to contend with Death & Taxes and things like Lands!
 As always, I advocate an aggressive strategy.
-RUG Delver has been the go-to for aggression in Legacy for quite some time now, and you could do far worse than sleeving up Tarmogoyf alongside Delver of Secrets // Delver of Secrets for the upcoming future.
+RUG Delver has been the go-to for aggression in Legacy for quite some time now, and you could do far worse than sleeving up Tarmogoyf alongside Delver of Secrets for the upcoming future.

 This weekend was a triumph for kitchen table Magicians everywhere.
 Keep your several hundred dollar mana bases and tricky interactions!